-Although they usually occur between the fourth to sixth decades of life, with a median age of 50 years 11, individuals with NF2 tend to be present them earlier, with a peak incidence around the third decade of life.
-Although rare, vestibular schwannomas may occur in children.
+Although they usually occur between the fourth to sixth decades of life, with a median age of 50 years 11, individuals with NF2 tend to present earlier, with a peak incidence around the third decade of life ref.
+Although rare, vestibular schwannomas may occur in children ref.

 The typical presentation is with adult-onset sensorineural hearing loss or non-pulsatile tinnitus.
 In some patients, this goes unnoticed, and presentation is delayed until the lesion is much larger and presents with symptoms related to mass effect.
 Possibilities include cerebellar and brainstem symptoms (e.g. cranial nerve dysfunction, other than vestibulocochlear), or hydrocephalus due to effacement of the fourth ventricle.

-Vestibular schwannomas are benign tumors (WHO grade 1), which usually arise from the intracanalicular segment of the vestibular portion of the vestibulocochlear nerve (CN VIII) 2,4, near the transition point between glial and Schwann cells (Obersteiner-Redlich zone) 8.
+Vestibular schwannomas are benign tumors (WHO grade 1), which usually arise from the intracanalicular segment of the vestibular portion of the vestibulocochlear nerve (CN VIII) 2,4.
+They were classically described as originating near the transition zone between glial and Schwann cells but contemporary data suggests they can originate at any point along the nerve 8,16,17.
 In over 90% of cases, these tumors arise from the inferior division of the vestibular nerve 8.
 Less than 5% cases arise from the cochlear component of the vestibulocochlear nerve (CN VIII) 13.

-They are well-circumscribed encapsulated masses which, unlike neuromas, arise from but are separate from nerve fibers 7, which they usually splay and displace rather than engulf.
+They are well-circumscribed encapsulated masses that, unlike neuromas, arise from but are separate from nerve fibers 7, which they usually splay and displace rather than engulf.

-They can display two types of growth pattern:
+They can display two types of growth patterns: